Category Archives: philosophy

 Joseph Beuys, artist and scholar, was the most influential thinker among artists of the postwar generation.
 He inspired the avant-garde with his impassioned appeals for democratic anarchy, and actually founded a string of ‘free universities’ across Europe.
 His credo was “Every man is an artist.”
 In 1974, he accepted an invitation to visit the U.S. His travels too him to New York, Chicago, and Minneapolis, and he called the trip – fact an extended performance piece – “Energy Plan for the Western Man.”
 Beuys’ writings have never before been collected in any language, and most of the interviews and speeches in Joseph Beuys in America have never before appeared in book form.

-Posted in art, counterculture, education, history, interview, myth, philosophy, politics, science
+Posted in art, education, history, interview, myth, philosophy, politics, science

 The Poetics of Space

-The Poetics of SpaceBy Gaston Bachelard (1964)
+b>By Gaston Bachelard (1964)

 The classic book on how we experience intimate spaces.
 A magical book.
 A prism through which all worlds from literary creation to housework to aesthetics to carpentry take on enhanced—and enchanted-significances.
 Every reader of it will never see ordinary spaces in ordinary ways.
 Instead the reader will see with the soul of the eye, the glint of Gaston Bachelard.

-Posted in architecture, art, consciousness, language, phenomenology, philosophy
+Posted in architecture, art, consciousness, language, philosophy

 A Natural History of the Senses